dagster-io/dagster/docs/docs-beta/docs/dagster-plus/access/rbac/audit-logs.md

 ## Filter the audit log

-The "Filter" button on the top left of the Audit log pane can be used to filter the list of logs.
+The **Filter** button near the top left of the page can be used to filter the list of logs.
 You can filter to a combination of user, event type, affected deployment, or time frame.

 ## Audit log entry types